paulfioravanti/paulfioravanti.github.io/_posts/2021-09-04-plover-for-the-record.md

 `-FRPBLGTS`, that outline is expected to:

 - Finish the question with a "<span class="steno-transcript">?</span>"
-- Perform a [line break][newline], insert a tab, type
+- Perform a [line break][newline]
+- insert a tab
+- type <span class="steno-transcript">A</span>
-  <span class="steno-transcript">A</span>, insert another tab, and make sure the
+- insert another tab
-  next word will start with a capital letter
+- make sure the next word will start with a capital letter

 The rule is the same when switching from an answer back to a question, but with an ending "<span class="steno-transcript">.</span>" and a beginning